zaiisao/Documentation/en/Interactive Broadcast/image_enhancement_android.md

 title: Image Enhancement
 description:
 platform: Android
-updatedAt: Mon Mar 09 2020 05:06:48 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 07:05:59 GMT+0800 (CST)
 ---
 # Image Enhancement
 ## Introduction

-Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in video calls or live broadcasts.
+Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in a video call or live interactive video streaming.
 With this API, users can adjust settings such as the image contrast, brightness, sharpness, and red saturation, as shown in the following figure:

 ![](https://web-cdn.agora.io/docs-files/1553753660177)

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live broadcast in your project.
-See [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_android.md) for details.
+Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
+See [Start a Video Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_android.md) for details.

 Call the [`setBeautyEffectOptions`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#aa9327de4fb0c29f840b1e68ca2e83fc6) method to flexibly add image enhancement features.